Estimated read time: 5 minutes

 5. Think Carefully About Your Fonts

-Typography should be a primary concern when you’re trying to build a responsive website.
-Visitors shouldn’t have to strain their eyes to read your content, regardless of the device they’re using.
+Typography should be a primary concern if you’re trying to build a responsive website.
+Visitors shouldn’t have to strain their eyes to read your content, regardless of their device.

 If your font is too small or otherwise difficult to read, you will lose prospective customers before having a chance to convert them.
 For a truly responsive website, ensure that the font sizes complement the device they’re viewed on.